Managing my own values

 Investing and trading involve substantial risk.

 You can lose some or all of your capital.
-Past performance, whether mine or anyone else's, is not a reliable indicator of future results.
-If you choose to act on anything you read here, you do so entirely at your own risk, and you should consider consulting a qualified, regulated professional before making any financial decisions.
+Past performance is not a reliable indicator of future results.
+Anything you read here is at your own risk — please consult a qualified, regulated professional before making any financial decisions.

 Privacy and contact